neutron-org/testnets/quark/testcases/ICA+ICQ.md

 Testnet tokens are required for the operation of the IBC relayer. **You will specify the address used in this section in `hermes` configuration as the address on the target chain of your choice.**

+> NOTE: the following guides on getting testnet tokens contain visiting the https://jsfiddle.net/.
+This resource might not be accessible from your location without VPN.

 #### Cosmos hub

 If you don't have `atom`s, then you can go through the following steps:

 - If you don't have Keplr [install it](https://www.keplr.app/);
-- If you don't have CosmosHub testnet in your Keplr, follow to the [Jsfiddle](https://jsfiddle.net/kht96uvo/1/), and a `theta-testnet-001` network will be now available in Keplr (Jsfiddle might not be accessible from your location without VPN);
+- If you don't have CosmosHub testnet in your Keplr, follow to the [Jsfiddle](https://jsfiddle.net/kht96uvo/1/), and a `theta-testnet-001` network will be now available in Keplr;
 - Copy your CosmosHub testnet address (or generate a new one);
 - Go to [Faucet](https://discord.com/channels/669268347736686612/953697793476821092) channel in Discord and get your `atom`s (make sure that you are added to the sever first: https://discord.gg/cosmosnetwork).